MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Experiments

-We do not compare against pure feed-forward approaches because they need to be trained for each camera configuration.
-We also do not compare against single-frame camera methods because they can not recover the global translation and rotation of the mesh.

-We cannot compare directly to Harmony4D because the test set was obtained using their method.
-Thus, we compare the silhouette reprojection using SAM2 \cite{sam2} to get pseudo ground-truth masks and compare this with the projected mesh.
-We achieve greater mean Intersection over Union than Harmony4D (mIoU), 73.35\% vs 69.80\%. \cref{fig:comp_harmony4d} illustrates that our method overlaps better with the silhouette of the people.
-See \supmat for details.
+We fit SMPL-X parameters to the test sequences with our method, Look-Ma* and CameraHMR~\citep{patel2024camerahmr}, as well as a multi-view implementation~\citep{easymocap} of SMPLify-X~\citep{pavlakos2019expressive}.
+For \model, we test two versions, one with the contact optimization stage (\model-C) and another without it.
+For a fair comparison, we use the ground truth bounding boxes for all the methods, and SAM2 masks for the mask-conditioned network.

+As a proxy for ground truth for our \datasetEval datasets, we use Vicon markers fit using MoSh++ \cite{amass}, and for all methods, we predict pose, shape and global translation. \cref{tab:results_without_vtemplate} reports the MPJPE for each of the 55 SMPL-X joints along with the PVE.
+We report the error for the body and hands separately in SupMat. \model, even without optimizing contact achieves better result than previous methods.
+However, human reconstruction metrics do not tell the whole story as the ground truth presents some interpenetration which can affect the score.
+For this, we computed the average depth penetration and number of penetrating vertices across the interaction datasets.
+In \cref{tab:penetration_eval} we can see that \model results in bodies that have less penetration, indicating that overall \model-C achieves the best results.
+See \cref{fig:mesh_comp_cropped} and \supmat for more results and performance using different numbers of cameras and optimization stages.

+We also noticed that optimizing for floor contact does not improve the results, suggesting that our network landmarks are already robust enough without it.

-We also compare the performance of our network on the Hi4D dataset.
-For a fair evaluation, we remove synthetic training data that was generated with Hi4D train-set motions and retrain our method on the reduced dataset.
-The dataset is in SMPL format, so we transform our SMPL-X mesh to SMPL, and regress 19 joints following the protocol in \citet{lu2024avatarpose}. \cref{tab:hi4d_comp} shows that our method outperforms previous methods by a large margin, even though our network was not trained on any sequence of Hi4D.
+Additionally, we compare \model on the Hi4D dataset.
+For a fair evaluation, we retrained our network and removed the sequences that used Hi4D.
+The dataset is in SMPL format, so we transform our SMPL-X mesh to SMPL, and regress 19 joints following \citet{lu2024avatarpose}. \cref{tab:hi4d_comp} shows that our method outperforms previous methods by a large margin, even though our network was not trained on any sequence of Hi4D.
+In \supmat we compare against Harmony4D and show that our method produces better fits.

+We do not compare with pure feed-forward approaches because they need to be retrained for each multi-view configuration.
+We also do not compare with single-frame camera methods because they can not recover the global translation and rotation of the mesh.